 The cover of the examination paper states the date of the examination and the length of time you have to complete it: 1 hour and 30 minutes.
-Please note that there are two routes in history.
-Make sure your paper says Route 2 on it.
 Instructions are limited and simply state that you should not open it until told to do so, answer only two questions, each from a different topic, and to make sure that you understand what the paper means by regions.
 A map indicates the regions for you.